oliviawestmacottssw/SSW.Rules.Content/rules/during-a-sprint---do-you-know-when-to-create-bugs/rule.md

 General tip: don’t create an associated task to fix a bug until the Sprint in which the team commits to fix it

-See rule on​     [Do you know how to handle Bugs on the Product Backlog?](/Pages/BugsontheProductBacklog.aspx) for how to work with bugs on your backlog.
+See rule on     [Do you know how to handle Bugs on the Product Backlog?](/Pages/BugsontheProductBacklog.aspx) for how to work with bugs on your backlog.

 Extracted from        [Accentient’s](http&#58;//www.accentient.com/scrum/) Scrum Training by        [Richard Hundhausen](https&#58;//twitter.com/rhundhausen).